BenWatson2000/tech-toolbox/README.md

 - [Jupyter Notebook](https://jupyter.org/) - An open-source web application that allows you to create and share documents that contain live code, equations, visualizations, and narrative text.
 - [NumPy](https://numpy.org/) - A library for the Python programming language that provides support for large, multi-dimensional arrays and matrices, as well as a range of mathematical functions.
 - [Pandas](https://pandas.pydata.org/) - A library for the Python programming language that provides support for data analysis, manipulation, and visualization.
+- [Scikit-learn](https://scikit-learn.org/) - A library for the Python programming language that provides tools for data mining and analysis, including regression, classification, clustering, and more.
+- [Seaborn](https://seaborn.pydata.org/) - A library for the Python programming language that provides tools for data visualization and exploration, including statistical plots, heatmaps, and more.
+- [Python Graph Gallery](https://www.python-graph-gallery.com/) - A collection of hundreds of charts made with Python, including code and examples to recreate them.
+- [ColorBrewer](https://colorbrewer2.org/) - A tool for creating color schemes for maps and visualizations, with options for colorblind-safe and print-friendly palettes.

 ## Web Development Tools